11eyes: Tsumi to Batsu to Aganai no Shōjo: Plot

-Since losing his sister seven years ago, Kakeru Satsuki has led a vacant life.
-He has only been able to return to normal with help from his childhood friend, Yuka Minase, and other friends at school.
-Then one day the sky turns red, the moon turns black, everyone around Kakeru and Yuka disappears and monsters start roaming the streets.
-This virtual world is nicknamed "Red Night" by the pair.
-After several more incidents, they find four other humans affected by this mysterious phenomenon: Misuzu Kusakabe, a red-haired onmyouji swordswoman; Kukuri Tachibana, a strange mute girl who resembles Kakeru's deceased sister in both looks and name; Yukiko Hirohara, a lively young girl who takes on the personality of a cold killer when her glasses are removed; and Takahisa Tajima, a young pyrokineticist with a heated attitude to boot.
-Kakeru wants to protect Yuka in return for her constant support and kindness, but is unable to awaken his own hidden power, which Misuzu promises will eventually appear.
-The six of them band together to survive with their special powers, but are soon targeted by grotesque creatures nicknamed "Black Knights" whose ultimate goal is to kill them.
-The plot thickens when the teenagers find a girl named Lisette trapped in a red crystal guarded by the Black Knights, who begs them to save her from this prison.
-What is the mystery behind this mysterious phenomenon of Red Night?
-Who are the Black Knights, and how are they connected to Lisette?
-Furthermore, is Kukuri's resemblance to Kakeru's dead sister really coincidence?
-What about Yuka and Kakeru's powers?
+Since losing his sister seven years ago, Kakeru Satsuki lived a detached life.
+He only regained a sense of normalcy through the support of his childhood friend, Yuka Minase, and their other school friends.
+One day, the sky turned red, the moon turned black, everyone around Kakeru and Yuka vanished, and monsters appeared in the streets.
+They named this altered reality "Red Night."
+After several similar occurrences, they encountered four other people affected by the phenomenon: Misuzu Kusakabe, a red-haired swordswoman and onmyouji; Kukuri Tachibana, a silent girl who physically resembled Kakeru's deceased sister and shared her name; Yukiko Hirohara, a cheerful girl who transforms into a cold killer when her glasses are removed; and Takahisa Tajima, a pyrokinetic with a fiery personality.
+Kakeru, wanting to repay Yuka's kindness and support, struggled to awaken his own latent power, which Misuzu assured him would eventually manifest.
+These six individuals united to survive using their unique abilities, but they became targets of grotesque creatures known as "Black Knights", who sought their deaths.
+The situation became more complex when the group discovered a girl named Lisette trapped within a red crystal, guarded by the Black Knights.
+She pleaded for their rescue.
+The series explores the mystery of Red Night, the identities of the Black Knights and their connection to Lisette.
+It also examines the significance of Kukuri's resemblance to Kakeru's deceased sister and the nature of Yuka and Kakeru's powers.